-The Institutional Effectiveness Committee (IEC) is headed by the Director of OIPE who reports to the Chancellor.
-The IEC ensures institutional effectiveness and continuous quality improvement in all (academic and non-academic) areas in accordance with local and international accreditation standards.
-The IEC members act as Institutional Effectiveness (IE) coordinators in their respective colleges/units.
+The Institutional Effectiveness Committee (IEC) is headed by the Chancellor and membership of OIPE Director, and it has two co-chairs; the vice chancellor for academic affairs who is responsible for academic units and the vice chancellor for admirative and financial affairs who is responsible for non-academic units.
+The OIPE is the central player member in this committee.
+The IEC has a mandate to ensure institutional effectiveness and continuous quality improvement in all academic and non-academic areas, in accordance with local and international accreditation standards.
+The IEC members act as Institutional Effectiveness (IE) Coordinators in their respective colleges/units and shall provide support and guidance to all assessment and continuous improvement committees operating in the college/unit.

-- Support the University's commitment to continuous improvement by establishing and implementing assessment means as an ongoing and integral part of USTF culture with clear emphasis on quality in its programs and services; - Foster a culture of evidence-based decision-making and continuous improvement using assessment results for closing the loop; - Work with deans, heads of departments, directors and managers to develop systematic planning and evaluation processes; - Provide assistance and guidance to all academic and non-academic units in their assessment processes. - Ensure that learning and programs outcomes (for academic units) and goals (for nonacademic units) are aligned with the University's mission, vision and strategic goals; - Stimulate and guide the enhancement of USTF assessment infrastructure and processes; and - Work with the senior administration and the Office of Budget and Planning to ensure efficient allocation of resources for implementing plans as per assessment findings.
+- Support the University's commitment to continuous improvement by establishing and implementing assessment means as an ongoing and integral part of USTF culture with clear emphasis on quality in its programs and services; - Foster a culture of evidence-based decision-making and continuous improvement using assessment results for closing the loop; - Work with deans, heads of departments, directors and managers to develop systematic planning and evaluation processes; - Provide assistance and guidance to all academic and non-academic units in their assessment processes. - Ensure that learning and programs outcomes (for academic units) and goals (for non-academic units) are aligned with the University's mission, vision and strategic goals; - Stimulate and guide the enhancement of USTF assessment infrastructure and processes; and - Work with the senior administration and the Office of Budget and Planning to ensure efficient allocation of resources for implementing plans as per assessment findings.

-- Director, Office of Institutional Planning and Effectiveness (Chair); - Dean of Student Affairs (Member);
+Director, Office of Institutional Planning and Effectiveness (Chair);

-- Faculty Representatives from all USTF Colleges (Members); - Representative from Office of Budget and Planning (Member); - Representative from Office of Institutional Planning and Effectiveness (Member); and - Secretary (Rapporteur).
+- Dean of Student Affairs (Member); - Faculty Representatives from all USTF Colleges (Members); - Representative from Office of Budget and Planning (Member); - Representative from Office of Institutional Planning and Effectiveness (Member); and - Secretary (Rapporteur).